 top of page

-High Blood Pressure from Wilms tumor
+High Blood Pressure Resulting from Wilms Tumor

 What's on this page:

-• High blood pressure caused by WIlms Tumor
+• High Blood Pressure caused by WIlms Tumor;

-• What this means for parents
+• What this Means for Parents;

-• Learn more & get support
+• Learn More & Get Support.

-High Blood Pressure resulting from Wilms tumor
+Understanding High Blood Pressure Resulting from Wilms tumor

 High blood pressure can sometimes occur in children diagnosed with Wilms tumor and other forms of childhood kidney cancer.
 Because the kidneys play a major role in regulating blood pressure within the body, a tumor affecting kidney tissue or blood flow can occasionally interfere with normal blood pressure control.
 In some children, elevated blood pressure may become one of the early warning signs that leads doctors to investigate possible kidney-related conditions.